Engineer your transition.

 The General College Requirements for Cross-Campus Students outlines the minimum requirements for admission consideration to a degree program in the College of Engineering (CoE).
 Admission is competitive and dependent on program capacity.
 The admissions committee considers applicants’ grades/grade trends, academic rigor, and personal statement.
 Meeting minimum requirements does not guarantee admission to a CoE degree program.

-Program Capacity: When the number of applicants who meet the General College Requirements exceeds the capacity of a particular program, admissions will be limited to the program’s capacity.
+Program Capacity: When the number of highly qualified applicants exceeds the capacity of a particular program, admissions will be limited to the program’s capacity.

 Full-time Semester: In their UW-Madison coursework, students must carry a minimum of one 12 credit hour semester.